 Carrying too much weight can result in vascular disease which is a known cause of ED.
 Most men who suffer from ED are overweight.
 You can regain erectile function simply by losing excess weight.
 If you are obese, you should consult a physician to safely lose weight.

 The majority of men who have diabetes also suffer from ED.
 This is because diabetes affects blood flow to the penile region.
 It also impacts the nerves of the penis.
-Diabetes-related ED can be minimised by getting and keeping your diabetes under control.
+Diabetes-related ED can be minimized by getting and keeping your diabetes under control.

 Lower Cholesterol Levels